mama-cailleach/python-portfolio/python-experiments/wee-tarot-tools/README.md

 - Rapid prototyping for game feel and tarot deck visuals
 - Quick conversion of design data into code-ready formats
 - Streamlined asset creation for Playdate game development
-- All code is **experimental** and subject to change—meant for creative iteration!
+- All code is **experimental** and subject to change, meant for creative iteration!

 ---